Modern Slavery Statement

 We recognise that the fight against modern slavery is not static.
 Therefore, to improve our mitigation and to ensure we can demonstrate our continued commitment to eradicating slavery and human trafficking from our supply chains, we will continue to monitor and modify our approach.

-In the last 12 months prior to publication of this version of the Modern Slavery Statement, we have:
+In the 12 months prior to publication of this version of the Modern Slavery Statement, we have:

-• Conducted enhanced due diligence as part of the onboarding process of new suppliers, including more comprehensive background checks and risk assessments to identify any potential modern slavery risks; and
+- Continued to conduct enhanced due diligence as part of the onboarding process of new suppliers, including more comprehensive background checks and risk assessments to identify any potential modern slavery risks; and

-• Reminding staff that the whistleblowing mechanism provides a confidential and accessible way for employees to report any suspicions of unethical practices and modern slavery concerns;
+- Reminded staff that the whistleblowing mechanism provides a confidential and accessible way for employees to report any suspicions of unethical practices and modern slavery concerns;

-• Increase collaboration with industry bodies focused on combating modern slavery to stay informed on emerging risks and best practices.
+- Increase collaboration with industry bodies focused on combating modern slavery to stay informed on emerging risks and best practices.